dask/dask/docs/source/dataframe-overview.rst

    :width: 50%

 Dask dataframes coordinate many Pandas arrays arranged along an index.
-These dataframes may live on disk or on other machines.
+These Pandas dataframes may live on disk or on other machines.

 Common Uses